Gessel-Type Expansion for the Circular $\beta$-Ensemble and Central Limit Theorem for the Sine-$\beta$ Process for $\beta\le 2$: Proof of Theorem

 \subsection{Regularization of additive functionals}

-For a general point process only compactly supported bounded functions define almost surely finite additive functionals.
-Observe, that if a process is translationally invariant, then one may extend additive functionals to all absolutely integrable functions, since the first correlation function is constant.
-However, in this case the sum
+For a general point process, only additive functionals defined by compactly supported bounded functions are guaranteed to be almost surely finite.
+In many cases, however, the class of admissible functions may be extended.
+For example, if the process is translationally invariant, an additive functional may be assigned to any absolutely integrable function, as the first correlation function is constant.